 Unlike competition for overseas colonies among Western European countries, the Russian type of expansion to the East did not require any advance over other European states, since they did not compete over there.
 On the contrary, Russian expansion to the West and South did require some technological advance, because here Russia had to fight against the Europeans, primarily Swedes and Poles, and the Ottoman Empire.

 Still, despite Peter the Great's attempt of institutional and technological catch-up in the beginning of the 18th century, by the beginning of Industrial Revolution the Russian Empire remained mostly agrarian.
 It remained such for quite a long period of time with less than one percent of urban population compared to fifteen percent in the Western Europe, and 5.65% in the Eastern Europe by 1720.

 Authoritarianism was an essential part of any agrarian empire, and Russia was not an exception, remaining an absolute monarchy until the early 20th century.
-Serfdom that lasted until 1861 made the labor mobility close to zero.
-Instead, modern industries were run mostly by the state that, in its turn, also was using mostly forced labor.
+Serfdom that lasted until 1861 made labor mobility close to zero.
+Instead, modern industries were run mostly by the state that, in its turn, was also using mostly forced labor.
 At the same time, the bureaucracy and other institutions of rational rule were largely formal, while the actual rules remained inherited from the patrimonial state17.
 The rule of law and other institutions needed for complex transactions going beyond simple bazaar exchange remained weak, so the financial markets were non-existing.
 Therefore, not only the industrialization did not start, but the most necessary preconditions for a "market capitalist" kind of industrialization were missed along with driving forces for it.

 Fig. 2.2.
-GDP per capita in Russia (FSU) compared to Europe and Greece
+GDP per capita in Russia (FSU) compared to Europe and Greece that took place in France and other European countries worked as a warning against liberation that could potentially be subversive to privileges of aristocracy.

 By this time the Russian Empire was already one of the largest in the world by its territory having, however, very little density of population even in its most developed European part (Fig. 2.1), abundant with virgin lands, having a severe serfdom and with very weak incentives for entrepreneurship.
-Examples of bourgeois revolutions that took place in France and other European countries worked as a warning against liberation that could potentially be subversive to privileges of aristocracy.
+Examples of bourgeois revolutions